 Says Masini, "If you're the right couple for game night, this can be an awesome way to enjoy each other and the game."
 You can pull out your favorite board game, or use this as an opportunity to hit the toy store and buy a new-to-you-both game.
-"It can be one of those psychologically based get-to-know you games, or it can be a Ouija board," says Masini.
+"It can be one of those psychologically-based get-to-know-you games, or it can be an Ouija board," says Masini.
 "Have a good wine or bottle of bubbly ready, and put out a great antipasto platter or some great Italian subs cut into smaller pieces for a fun night at home."

 Traveling together rekindles attraction and desire, but you can stoke those flames without leaving your house.
 "Pull out some travel brochures, turn on a travel show and pull up some websites," says Maslar.
 "Talk about some vacations you would like to take and why, and daydream about your next adventure together.
 Neurologically, your mind doesn't know the difference [between talking about a vacation and taking one].
 You can reawaken the passion just by talking about a Tuscan adventure without ever-stepping foot on a plane."